Small Business Delegation Plan: What to Hand Off First

 What should small business owners delegate first?

-Start with repeatable work that has clear standards and low to moderate risk.
+Start with repeatable work that has clear standards, low to moderate risk and interrupts the owner often.

 How do I stop work coming back to me?